nateforsyth/nateforsyth.github.io/portfolio.md

 ##### 1c, Mod the cube

-As part of the [Unity Junior Programmer Pathway](https://learn.unity.com/pathway/junior-programmer), the final quiz for the `Create with Code 1` module tutorial has you modifying an existing scene.
+As part of the [Unity Junior Programmer Pathway](https://learn.unity.com/pathway/junior-programmer), the final quiz for the `Create with Code 1` module tutorial in `Unit 2` has you modifying an existing scene.

 This is the first introduction to using a script to generate a [Primitive Object](https://docs.unity3d.com/510/Documentation/Manual/PrimitiveObjects.html).